jusx/object-dot/README.md

 )
 ```

-By default any property values that exists in the path of the chained property is overwritten.
+By default any property with values that exists in the path of the chained property is overwritten.
 The API can be instructed to not overwrite but instead do nothing when this scenario is found.
 Consider the following:

 ```js
 require('object-dot').extend()